The Wisbech Players: 21st century

 For the fiftieth anniversary in 2004, Joan Littlewood's Oh!
 What a Lovely War was put on at the Georgian Angles Theatre.

 The society returned to two productions in 2007 with Rebecca and Steel Magnolias.

 Far from the Madding Crowd by Thomas Hardy and adapted by playwright Jessica Swale was the 2018 spring play.

 In 2019 Ladies in Lavender directed by Barbara Mews and adapted for the stage by Shaun McKenna was the Spring production performed at the Angles.

 The spring 2019 production was Cheshire Cats by Gail Young, which raised £285 for the Breast Care Unit at The Queen Elizabeth Hospital, King's Lynn, followed by the autumn production of A Bunch of Amateurs, written by Ian Hislop and Nick Newman for a cast of seven.

-The spring 2020 productions is The Innocents by William Archibald to be staged at The Angles.